 A healthy spine protects your spinal cord and nerve roots.
-Nerve roots are the tiny bundles of nerves that branch off of your spinal cord and transmit nerve messages to your bones, muscles and skin in your upper and lower extremities.
+Nerve roots are the tiny bundles of nerves that branch off of your spinal cord and transmit nerve messages to your bones, muscles, and skin in your upper and lower extremities.

 What Is Spinal Stenosis?

-Spinal Stenosis is a condition where the spinal column that protects your spinal cord, the small openings (foramen) where the nerve roots branch out from the spine or the space between each vertebrae becomes narrow.
+Spinal Stenosis is a condition where the spinal column that protects your spinal cord, the small openings (foramen) where the nerve roots branch out from the spine or the space between each vertebra becomes narrow.
 This narrowing can compress the spinal cord and nerve roots which results in mild to severe pain or numbness in your arms or legs.

 Causes of Spinal Stenosis